InstrumentsLearn

 While not exactly known for it, Filipinos happen to be very musical people.
 They value music and dance dearly.
 In fact, most of their traditional musical instruments are still used to this day!

 Most of them have been modified to fit the modern days, but they’re still very much the same.
-That said, let’s talk about the 15 most notable Filipino instruments in more detail.
+That said, let’s talk about the 15 traditional Filipino instruments in more detail.
 Read on!

 1. Kubing

-First on our list is the Kubing, the Filipino version of a jaw harp.
+First on our list is the kubing, the Filipino version of a jaw harp.
 It’s mostly made of bamboo, though some are made of metal.
-It can be considered one of the more popular traditional instruments of the Philippines.

-Kubing is played by placing it between the lips and plucking the end.
+The kubing is played by placing it between the lips and plucking the end.
 The tempo and rhythm of the plucking will create different notes and sounds.
-Check out the video above on how to play it.

 2. Kulintang

-The instrument consists of a row of pot gongs that normally come in a set of 5-9.
-These gongs are laid horizontally on a frame in a particular order.
-The gong with the lowest pitch is on the player’s left side, and the highest pitch is on the right.
-The player uses two wooden sticks to hit the gongs and create sound.
+The instrument is made of 5 to 9 pot gongs arranged in a row on a frame.
+The lowest-pitched gong is on the left, and the highest-pitched gong is on the right.
+The player uses two wooden sticks to hit the gongs.

-Did you know that Kulintang is a very important instrument in celebrations?
-It is used for entertainment when there are festivals, weddings, and other ceremonies.
-In ensembles, you’ll see kulintang just a foot or two from the ground.
-This means that the player is usually seated.
+It’s used for entertainment at festivals, weddings, and other ceremonies.
+In ensembles, the kulintang is placed just a foot or two off the ground, so the player usually sits while playing.

 3. Kudyapi

-Also called Kutyapi or Kutiyapi, Kudyapi is 4-6 feet long and made primarily of wood with two strings.
+Also called kutyapi or kutiyapi, the kudyapi is 4 to 6 feet long and made primarily of wood with two strings.
 One string is used for the melody and the other is used as a drone.

 It also has eight frets that traditionally were held on the neck of the lute.
 They were then attached together using hardened beeswax.